 Exploring the Waterfalls and Gorges

 Rock Island State Park is full of natural wonders, so once you park your rig you’ll want to explore the over 800 acres of rugged beauty.
-The Caney Fork River Gorge is a must with scenic overlooks where you can see amazing waterfalls and deep pools.
-The Great Falls is enchanting site you won’t want to miss, as cascading waterfalls stream down jagged rocks.
-Twin Falls is another spectacular waterfall, with two or more streams of fast-falling water that is a sight you won’t want to miss.
+The Caney Fork River Gorge, with scenic overlooks where you can see amazing waterfalls and deep pools, is a must-visit.
+Great Falls and Twin Falls are two more enchanting sites that you won’t want to miss.
+Both feature massive cascades that tumble over imposing limestone bluffs.
+Winter and spring - times of high runoff - are the best seasons to see the falls at their mightiest, but the waters remain impressive through summer and fall.

 Visitor Center and Nature Center

-If you want to learn more about the amazing natural history and rich heritage of the park, be sure to drive your RV over to the Visitor Center or Nature Center.
-You can see fascinating exhibits or talk with expert rangers to learn about the incredible natural features and wildlife that call the park home.
+If you want to learn more about the amazing natural history and rich cultural heritage of the park, be sure to drive over to the Visitor Center or the Nature Center.
+You can see fascinating exhibits or talk with expert rangers to learn about everything from how the park's waterfalls were formed to what species of birds call the park home.

-If you make an RV trip to Rock Island State Park during the off-season you can still take a guided hike, as they are regularly scheduled throughout the year.
-These guided hikes will take you through some of the most picturesque spots in the park like Twin Falls.
-You’ll learn about the inspiring nature all around you from expert rangers as you take a trek through some of Tennessee’s most scenic sites.
+If you make an RV trip to Rock Island State Park during the off-season, you can still take a guided hike, as they are regularly scheduled throughout the year.
+These guided hikes will take you through some of the most picturesque spots in the park, such as the dramatic Twin Falls.
+You’ll learn about the inspiring nature all around you as you take a trek through some of Tennessee’s most scenic sites.

 Rock Island State Park is a perfect spot for photographers thanks to its rugged beauty and amazing natural features.
 The Caney Fork River Gorge, Twin Falls, and Great Falls are excellent spots to take some one-of-a-kind pictures of cascading waterways over jagged rocks.
-No matter what time of year you visit you’ll want to make sure you bring your camera so you don’t miss the chance to capture memorable pictures.
+Spring sees wildflowers pop up across the forest floor, and fall brings a burst of color that sweep across the leaves of towering oaks, maples, and beeches.
+No matter what time of year you visit, you’ll want to make sure you bring your camera in your motorhome so you don’t miss the chance to capture this memorable landscape.